-The Company incurred \$0.7 million of recapitalization costs, a decrease of \$0.1 million, primarily due to professional fees related to the current process of evaluating all options available towards executing a comprehensive recapitalization plan, as described in Note 1, Basis of Presentation, of the Notes to the unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q. Also included in these amounts are the legal and financial advisory fees incurred by the Supporting Holders.
+The Company incurred \$2.3 million of recapitalization costs, an increase of \$0.9 million, primarily due to professional fees, severance pay and station relocation costs related to the current process of evaluating all options available towards executing a comprehensive recapitalization plan, as described in Note 1, Basis of Presentation, of the Notes to the unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q. These severance pay and station relocation with (i) a series of company-wide cost cuts implemented to reduce overhead and (ii) the sale of our Los Angeles and New York radio stations, respectively.
+We incurred these costs primarily in connection with our continuing efforts to successfully recapitalize or restructure our balance sheet.
+Also included in these amounts are the legal and financial advisory fees paid to the ad hoc group of holders (the "Supporting Holders.") of more than 56% of the principal amount of outstanding Notes who entered into a forbearance agreement with us on May 8, 2017.
+See "Liquidity and Capital Resources-12.5% Senior Secured Notes."